AUDIE CORNISH, HOST:

 BLOCK: Well, what about future executive branch nominations, David?
 And will the agreement have any impact on those?
 I mean, for example, the president's going to have to find a replacement for Janet Napolitano, the Homeland Security secretary who's stepping down.

 WELNA: Well, not necessarily.
-Unlike a deal eight years ago when Republicans who then controlled the Senate agreed to drop their threats of using the nuclear option, the deal struck today does not bind the minority to let all but exceptional nominations move forward.
+Unlike a deal eight years ago - when Republicans, who then controlled the Senate, agreed to drop their threats of using the nuclear option - the deal struck today does not bind the minority to let all but exceptional nominations move forward.
 But Majority Leader Reid did insist today that things have changed for the better.

-WELNA: So Democrats are in effect saying we're not using the nuclear option today but we're making no promises about not using it tomorrow, if Republicans unreasonably block future nominees.
+WELNA: So Democrats are, in effect, saying: We're not using the nuclear option today, but we're making no promises about not using it tomorrow if Republicans unreasonably block future nominees.

 BLOCK: Yeah.
 Well, Harry Reid had said repeatedly, David, that he had the votes to force a change in the rules with the simple majority.
-Why do you think he relented in the end?
+Why do you think he relented, in the end?

 WELNA: Well, you know, I don't think Reid really wanted to detonate the nuclear option because it might've really permanently poisoned relations in the Senate.
 But I think he was prepared to use it if a deal did not come through.
-But I think another big factor was an all senators meeting last night in the old Senate chamber where, for more than three hours and behind closed doors, senators from both parties just sat there and listened to one another.
+But I think another big factor was an all-senators meeting last night in the old Senate chamber, where for more than three hours and behind closed doors, senators from both parties just sat there and listened to one another.
 Mississippi Republican Roger Wicker is the senator who suggested having that meeting.

 WELNA: Something Wicker says senators do too little of.
-He says he hopes they'll now have bipartisan lunches together to keep up that level of communication.
+He says he hopes they'll now have bipartisan lunches together, to keep up that level of communication.

 BLOCK: Which does raise the question, David, whether this could be sort of a reset point for the Senate.
-I mean, this has been hugely acrimonious leading up to this deal.
+I mean, this has been hugely acrimonious, leading up to this deal.

-WELNA: Yes, I think it has been a sort of a reset, well — but let's see how long it lasts.
+WELNA: Yes, I think it has been a sort of a reset.
+Well - but let's see how long it lasts.
 It's the Senate.

-WELNA: You're welcome, Melissa.
-Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.